 Following the paying off and burning of mortgages for both properties in June 2001, Christ the King entered into a successful fundraising appeal for the construction phase of a new church facility.
 In 2002-03 CTA Architects/Engineers were selected to design the new building and under the leadership of the Development Team (formerly the "Dream Team"), High-Tech Construction was selected to build the new facility.
 In November 2003 the South Third & Kagy property was sold, however, because of a lease-option, CtK continued to meet in the South Third facility until the Durston Road facility was completed.

 On June 20, 2004, a groundbreaking ceremony was held and construction on the new site began.
 The first worship services were held at the site at the corner of Flanders Mill and Durston Roads on Sunday, June 5, 2005.
 In September of 2007, Pastor Wickstrom took another call and in July of 2008, Christ the King called Pastors Grant and Lindean Barnett Christenson to serve as their co-pastors.
 (Pr.
 Lindean was CtK's first seminary student intern in 1999-2000 under the supervision of Pastor Wickstrom).

 In 2017, Christ the King celebrated 50 years of ministry in the Gallatin Valley with a weekend of special food, music and remembrances with many past members and friends returning to worship with the congregation from all corners of the U.S.A.

-In 2018-19 funds were raised to install sound-dampering ceiling panels in the CtK social hall and additional funds were raised in 2019 to install Solar Panels on the south side of the CtK roof.
+In 2018-19 funds were raised to install sound-dampering ceiling panels in the CtK social hall and additional funds were raised in 2019 to install Solar Panels on the south-facing side of the CtK roof.
 If you would like more information about the CtK Solar Panel Project watch the video posted under the "Learn: Adult Forum" tab and scroll down until you see Solar Panel Project.